jaapcoomans/test-data-factories/README.md

 # Fairies, Fakers and Factories: Boost your tests with better test data

-This project is a simple demo belonging to my conference talk "Fairies, Fakers and Factories" which I've presented at Devoxx UK 2021, J-Fall 2021, JavaLand 2022 and Javazone 2022.
+This project is a simple demo belonging to my conference talk "Fairies, Fakers and Factories" which I've presented at Devoxx UK 2021, J-Fall 2021, JavaLand 2022, Javazone 2022, Devoxx BE 2022 and Voxxed Days Brussels 2023.

 ## Current version